TokenEngineeringCommunity/website/docs/academy-welcome.md

 **Duration:** 12 weeks
 **Skills:** Data Analysis, Python, Math & Statistics, cadCAD, and/or tokenSPICE most welcome, but not mandatory
 **Format:** online/live

+➡️ Watch the recording of the final presentations at our [YouTube Channel](https://youtu.be/srdpA3jNPlc)!

 ## DAO Rewards Systems Assemblage